John Kettley: Personal life

 Kettley enjoys playing cricket, fell-walking and horse racing.
 A supporter of Burnley F.C., he often makes references to the team's performances during broadcasts.
 He married Lynn in September 1990 in North Lincolnshire.
 His parents lived in Littleborough.
+He lived in Brinsley, when at Nottingham.

-He lived in north Hertfordshire in the late 1980s with his wife Elizabeth, who he had married in 1981. from Lancashire.
 In 1988 he played cricket (as a bowler) for Ardeley in East Hertfordshire, where he lived.

 He married graphic designer Lynn Grundy at St Andrew's church in Kirton in Lindsey on 12 September 1990, with the service given by Rev Ian Walker.
-Kettley had known Grundy at his polytechnic, although she went later to the University of Leicester, and designed Ladybird Books in the mid-1980s; his wife had attended Brigg High School for Girls.
-They had their second son in September 1994; their first was in September 1992.
+Kettley had known Grundy at his polytechnic, although she went later to the University of Leicester, and designed Ladybird Books in the mid-1980s.

 Immortalised in verse

 Kettley's status was confirmed in 1988, when a band called A Tribe of Toffs released the song "John Kettley Is a Weatherman", which also made reference to other TV weather presenters of the day, including Michael Fish, Bernard Davey, Bill Giles, Ian McCaskill and Wincey Willis.
 The single reached number 21 in the UK Singles Chart.
 The song included the chorus: